nimbustwothousand/nimbustwothousand/README.md

 ![Visual Studio Code Badge](https://img.shields.io/badge/-VS_Code-333?style=flat-square&logo=Visual-Studio-Code&logoColor=007acc)

 ## About
 Mathematics graduate from Abersytwyth University, I worked as a Data Analyst for three years before moving into my current role as a Data Engineer.
 I'm a self-taught web developer and I love starting web projects I'll never finish.
-My dream in life is to automate my job and go travelling.
+My dream in life is to automate my income and go travelling.
 I enjoy video games, reading, and long walks on the beach.